Chidananda123/microservices/HOW-TO-RUN.md

 # How to Run

-This is a step-by-step guide how to run the example:
+This is a step-by-step guide how to run the example:-

 ## Installation